 As Bartz pries Lenna out of the meteorite’s wake with a spatula, no doubt, they chat and run into an old man they pull out from nearly under the meteorite itself (hrm, I just had a thought about that… nevermind for now).
 The man introduces himself as Galuf and, of course, he has amnesia.
 Someone has to, this was a nineties RPG.
 Still, when Lenna mentions the Wind Shrine, Galuf becomes convinced he was going there too, and they head off, leaving Bartz behind when Bartz admits that he just straight-up doesn’t care.
 Nice guy, I like him already!

 Deciding they had might as well stick together to find a way off of the newly-scrambled continent, our party headed north up a to a cave that had been knocked open by the landslide.
 That means this cave opening technically didn’t exist until a few minutes ago, yet had staircases leading into a healing spring and a door locked on this side by a secret button, and later we came across a guard keeping watch.
 Oh yeah, I believe all of this.
 Through a hole in the cave wall, we spotted a ship still sailing on the nearby lake despite the Wind Crystal having shattered, taking out all the world’s major winds.
 This also left Kyle and I baffled (both here and later) that oars do not exist in this world.
+I recognize that they’re not going to replace sail travel, but still!
 This dungeon was easily the second-smallest proper dungeon in the series after the first trip to the Shrine of Chaos in FFI, so we quickly crossed it and we found a pirate wandering around.
 We snuck in after him, discovering his crew’s secret lair.

 Inside, we snuck past the pirates (all of them asleep on their feet, moments after arriving) and spent about five minutes swapping between rooms and trying to steal the ship without success before we realized we had to approach the wheel of the ship from the opposite side.
 Of course, we were immediately stopped by the pirate’s captain, who had been given a unique sprite from the beginning and so was obviously important.

 The captain was named Faris, and again we suffer from the new character portraits.
 See, Faris’ gender is supposed to be ambivalent at this point.
-The party refers to Faris as “sir” and “he” while the fact that one of the pirates seems to be in love with his captain is taken in stride as the pirate simply being attracted to men (and perhaps being a little delusional, because Faris doesn’t seem the type to romance anyone, much less an employee).
+The party refers to Faris as “sir” and “he,” while the fact that one of the pirates seems to be in love with his captain is taken in stride as the pirate being attracted to men.
 Unfortunately, Amano’s art wasn’t meant to be used to hide Faris’ gender in the first place, and so Faris immediately struck Kyle and I as feminine.
 It took us nearly an hour to even work out that our characters even had drawn another conclusion.
-With sprites-only on the Super Famico, or PSX, the party’s impressions would have been the only impressions the player would have gotten, and we probably would have agreed with them, until Faris told us otherwise.
-Now, Faris does identify as a woman, so I’ll be using female pronouns from here on out, but keep in mind that Bartz, Lenna and Galuf think otherwise, because the game has to tie itself into a stupid knot about this in the next town.
+With sprites-only on the Super Famicom, or PSX, the party’s impressions would have been the only impressions the player would have gotten, and we probably would have agreed with them, until Faris told us otherwise.
+As Faris does identify as a woman, so I’ll be using female pronouns from here on out, but keep in mind that Bartz, Lenna and Galuf think otherwise, because the game has to tie itself into a stupid knot about this in the next town.

 A pirate helpfully offered to guide us to the Wind Shrine, which was useful, though we probably would have been able to find our way just fine given that we were, like in FFI, once again in an inland body of water with nowhere else to go.
 Especially helpful is the fact that you do not fight random encounters on the ship, breaking in tradition with previous Final Fantasy games but keeping in line with the way other FF vehicles have performed since FFIII.
-It makes exploration in FFV a great deal more comfortable as a result.
+It makes exploration in FFV a great deal more comfortable as a result (Ed. but you later do fight encounters on the ship, so forget everything I just said!).

 But as the King left, the remaining six shards of the Wind Crystal gathered towards us each blessing us with a new Job class.
 Yes, this is a Job System game, and perhaps the most famous one of them all!
 This was also the last Job System game for many years, though the system continued strong in the Tactics subseries, and have since returned in multiple titles.
-In fact, these days the Job System is almost considered a signature of Final Fantasy, despite being more-or-less absent from the core series between FFV and the Dresspheres of FFX-2.
+In fact, these days the Job System is almost considered a signature of Final Fantasy, despite being absent from the main, numbered games ever since FFV (it was also in FFX-2, if you want to count sequels).
 It goes to show just how important FFTactics is to the reputation of the series as a whole, which is why we’re just as eager to get to it as the other famous PSX games.

 But first things first.